Sectioning Techniques

 Cutting Speed

-Cutting speed (RPM) affects heat generation, cutting efficiency, and blade life.
-General guidelines:
+Cutting speed affects heat generation, cutting efficiency, and blade life, but the two sectioning methods specify speed differently:

 Feed Rate and Pressure